Baja California

 The state has an estimated population of 3,769,020 as of 2020, significantly higher than the sparsely populated Baja California Sur to the south, and similar to San Diego County, California, to its north.
 Over 75% of the population lives in Mexicali (the state's capital city), Ensenada, or Tijuana (the state's largest city).
 Other important cities include San Felipe, Rosarito, and Tecate.
-The population of the state is primarily composed of Mestizos, mostly migrants from other parts of Mexico, and as with most northern Mexican states, a large population of Mexicans of Spanish ancestry, and also a large minority group of people with East Asian, Middle Eastern, and indigenous descent.
-Additionally, there is a large immigrant population from the United States due to its proximity to San Diego and the significant lower cost of living compared to San Diego.
-There is also a significant population from Central America.
-Many immigrants moved to Baja California for a better quality of life and the number of higher-paying jobs in comparison to the rest of Mexico and Latin America.

 Baja California is the 12th-largest state by area in Mexico.
 Its geography ranges from beaches to forests and deserts.
 The backbone of the state is the Sierra de Baja California, where Picacho del Diablo, the highest point of the peninsula, is located.
 This mountain range effectively divides the weather patterns in the state.
 In the northwest, the weather is semi-dry and Mediterranean.
 In the narrow center, the weather changes to be more humid due to altitude.
 It is in this area where a few valleys can be found, such as the Valle de Guadalupe, the major wine-producing area in Mexico.
 To the east of the mountain range, the Sonoran Desert dominates the landscape.
 In the south, the weather becomes drier and gives way to the Vizcaíno Desert.
 The state is also home to numerous islands off both of its shores.
 Baja California is also home to Guadalupe Island, the westernmost point of Mexico.
 The Coronado Islands, Todos Santos islands, and Cedros Island are also on the Pacific shore.
 On the Gulf of California, the largest island is Angel de la Guarda Island, separated from the peninsula by the deep and narrow Canal de Ballenas.